alejandro-angulo/alejandr0angul0.dev/content/about.md

 ## Me

 I'm Alejandro Angulo, a code monkey living in the Los Angeles area.
-When I'm not ~~introducting bugs~~ writing beautiful, performant code, I like to reminisce about the before-times when masks weren't in style and sit-down dining was a thing.
-Nowadays, I like to pass the time binge watching TV shows on Hulu/Netflix and starting (but not finishing) personal projects.
+When I'm not ~~introducting bugs~~ writing beautiful, performant code I like [working on random personal projects](https://github.com/alejandro-angulo/qmk_firmware/), going to the gym, and hanging out with my girlfiend and my chihuahua.

-### Contact
+## Contact

 I can be reached at `iam@<the domain of this site>`.